Human trafficking in Saint Vincent and the Grenadines

-St. Vincent and the Grenadines is a source country for some children subjected to trafficking in persons, specifically for the purpose of sexual exploitation within the country; it may also be a destination country for women in forced prostitution and men in forced labor.
-Reporting suggests that Vincentian children may participate in commercial sexual exploitation to supplement their families’ income.
-In these situations, parents, relatives, or other care-givers receive in-kind or financial compensation or other benefits from a child engaging in sexual activities.
-Reporting suggests the number of victims trafficked in, to, or through St. Vincent and the Grenadines is comparatively small.
-Information on the extent of human trafficking in St. Vincent and the Grenadines, however, is lacking, as the government has conducted no related investigations, studies, or surveys.
+In 2010 St. Vincent and the Grenadines was a source country for some children subjected to trafficking in persons, specifically for the purpose of sexual exploitation within the country; it may also have been a destination country for women in forced prostitution and men in forced labour.
+Reports suggested that Vincentian children may have participated in commercial sexual exploitation to supplement their families’ income.
+In these situations, parents, relatives, or other care-givers receive in-kind or financial compensation or other benefited from a child engaging in sexual activities.
+Reports suggested the number of victims trafficked in, to, or through St. Vincent and the Grenadines was comparatively small.
+Information on the extent of human trafficking in St. Vincent and the Grenadines, however, was lacking, as the government conducted no related investigations, studies, or surveys.